A guide to the best places to visit from Luxembourg City when looking for day trips

 You need to drive along winding roads and through mesmerizing woods in Wallonia’s Luxembourg Province until you can finally spot the first medieval houses.

-When you first spot the impressive castle all of a sudden, you feel like having traveled in time to reach fairy tale Durbuy.
+When you first spot the impressive castle suddenly, you feel like you have traveled in time to reach fairy tale Durbuy.

 The best way to discover Durbuy is by strolling through its narrow streets paved with cobblestones.